 The ESMP will be shared with the contractor who will be contractually obligated to abide by it, with financial clauses associated to this obligation.
+Contractor is to prepare the detailed monitoring plan for the activities and provide continuous monitoring.
+The resident engineer and PMT will provide continuous monitoring of the implementation of the monitoring plan.
+The testing is to be done by the an accredited laboratory (third party).
 Impacts are mitigated by detailed mitigation measures.